 When you are just starting, it is best to try and give every technique a try for about one to two weeks at least.

-It means that you should avoid doing one technique this night and another one the following night because you don’t give both techniques a chance when you do things this way.
+It means that you should avoid doing one technique this night and another one the following night.

-Instead, you have to try a technique for some time.
+Try a technique, and stick to it for some time.
 If it still fails to work after one to two weeks, you should then try something new.

-If you are lucky, you will be one of those who can read regarding lucid dreaming and have one on the first night you try.
+If you are lucky, you will be one of those who can experience a lucid dream one on the first night you try.

-But unfortunately, this is not a common situation for a lot of people.
+But unfortunately, this is not a common situation for most people.

 For some, you have to practice, be patient, and learn the ways to do it right from the very beginning.